Hurt on the job?

 Because the results obtained in specific cases depend on a variety of factors unique to each case, past case results do not guarantee or predict a similar result in future cases undertaken by a lawyer or law firm.

 The cost of insurance that employers are required to carry keeps going up, and that gives employers an economic interest in denying your claim.
-The experienced attorneys of Marks & Harrison will work with you and fight for your rights under the law.
+The experienced Workers’ Compensation Lawyers of Marks & Harrison will work with you and fight for your rights under the law.

 At Marks & Harrison, our Virginia Workers’ Compensation attorneys provide our clients with the information needed to make an informed decision regarding Workers’ Compensation benefits and laws.
 An understanding of your legal rights can help you deal effectively with a job-related injury or death and the resulting financial issues.
 Once you have recognized that you need help with your Workers’ Compensation claim, the next step is selecting a Virginia Workers’ Compensation lawyer to help you through the process.
 Our level of experience is such that we have seen a great variety of situations relating to Workers’ Compensation and have helped many people receive the benefits to which they are entitled.